Who may need Social Work or Support Coordination?

 Social work empowers individuals to achieve their life goals while helping to provide safety and stability during times of hardship or vulnerability.

-It does this by providing services and supports that family members need to provide care for their child with disability.
+It does this by providing services and supports that family members need to provide care for a person living with disability.

 The service is provided in person, by telephone, in the community, at a Novita site, or at your home.